James McGee (tennis)

 James McGee (born 10 June 1987) is an Irish former professional tennis player.
 He was born in Castleknock, Ireland.
-He attended Belvedere College in Dublin, Co.
-Dublin.
+He attended Belvedere College in Dublin, County Dublin.

 Personal life

 McGee was born to Kieran and Marie McGee.
 He started playing tennis at the age of seven at Castleknock.
 He won his school's tennis championship in 2002, 2003 and 2004, and was also awarded the Most Outstanding Player of the Year in Ireland in 2003.
 He was educated at Belvedere College in Dublin and then obtained a major in Psychology from North Carolina State University in 2008.

 Career

 McGee has spent most of his career on the Futures and Challenger circuits.
-As of 9 June 2014, he has played in 10 Davis Cup ties for Ireland with a record of 13 wins and 8 losses (9–5 in singles & 4–3 in doubles).
+As of 9 June 2014, he had played in 10 Davis Cup ties for Ireland with a record of 13 wins and 8 losses (9–5 in singles & 4–3 in doubles).

 2014

 McGee had finished 2013 in good form and continued this into 2014, reaching the semi-finals of the BNP Paribas de Nouvelle-Calédonie in Nouméa, equalling his best performance at a challenger.
 He then competed in Australian Open qualifying but lost in his first match to eventual qualifier Jimmy Wang.
 McGee later recorded an impressive win over top 100 player Alex Bogomolov, Jr. at the Challenger of Dallas and then narrowly missed out on making his first ATP World Tour main draw the following week, losing in the final round of qualifying at the U.S. National Indoor Tennis Championships to David Goffin.
 In March, McGee played in qualifying for the BNP Paribas Open, an ATP World Tour Masters 1000 event, but was again defeated by Goffin.
 He then helped Ireland to a 3–2 victory over Egypt in the Davis Cup, winning both his singles rubbers in straight sets.

 In late April, McGee once again equalled his best challenger result, reaching the semi-finals of the Tallahassee Tennis Challenger.
 He then went on to win his first ever Grand Slam qualifying match, defeating Norbert Gomboš at the French Open and then stunning Guido Pella in two sets in the following round.
 McGee, however, was unable to become the first Irish tennis player since Sean Sorensen, in 1982, to reach the French Open main draw, as he lost in straight sets to Andrea Arnaboldi.
 In early June, McGee once again reached the final round of qualifying for an ATP World Tour event, this time at the Queen's Club Championships, but came up just short in a tight three sets match against Daniel Brands.
 McGee next competed at Wimbledon qualifying but was defeated in straight sets by Aljaž Bedene.